hyprwm/hyprpaper/README.md

 #... and so on
 ```
-Because the default behavior in Hyprland is to also switch the workspace whenever bind=SUPERSHIFT is used to move a window to another workspace you may want to include the following:
+Because the default behavior in Hyprland is to also switch the workspace whenever movetoworkspace is used to move a window to another workspace you may want to include the following:

 ```
 bind=SUPERSHIFT,1,movetoworkspace,1  #Superkey + Shift + 1 moves windows and switches to workspace 1